Looked After Child Full Logo - Primary Trasnsparent

 During my time spent in the wild while homeless, I discovered the profound healing power of nature.
 When the traditional “comfort zones” of society are stripped away, the outdoors can provide a critical space for reflection and grounding.

-• The Healing Power of Green Spaces: Research consistently shows that “green exercise” and time in nature can reduce cortisol levels and assist in managing acute stress.
+• The Healing Power of Green Spaces: Research consistently shows that.
 For those feeling “lost” or overwhelmed by the system, nature offers a therapeutic environment that pharmaceuticals often cannot replicate.

 3. Substance Use as a Survival Strategy

-It is vital to recognize that addictive behaviors are frequently a “mask” for underlying, unprocessed trauma.
+It is vital to recognize that addictive behaviors are frequently a.
 Drugs and alcohol are often used as a survival strategy to dull the pain of past experiences.

 • Healing vs. Masking: While substances may temporarily hide the trauma, they do not heal it.
 As a sector, we must find better ways to help individuals manage their emotions and trauma through therapeutic interventions rather than just managing the symptoms of their substance use.